Skip to content

 • The space character does not consume texture space but its metrics are exported.

-• Font Support: Ensure your imported font file contains the required glyphs.
+• Verify your imported font file contains the required glyphs.

-• Encoding Issues: Verify your input text uses correct Unicode encoding.
+• Confirm your input text uses correct Unicode encoding.

-• Optimize Layout: Use auto-packing and adjust spacing/padding settings to reduce the final texture atlas size.
+• Use auto-packing and adjust spacing/padding to shrink the texture atlas.

-• Complex Glyphs: Fonts with very detailed characters can take longer to process and consume more texture space.
+• Highly detailed characters take longer to process and consume more texture space.